-Located in the heart of the Southeastern United States, at the crossroads of rail and highway networks, JAXPORT is a preferred global gateway to Florida, the nation’s third-most-populous state.
-Jacksonville is Florida’s largest container port by volume and the nation’s second-busiest vehicle-handling port.
+Located in the heart of the Southeastern United States, at the crossroads of the nation’s rail and highway network, JAXPORT is a preferred global gateway to Florida, the nation’s third-most-populous state.
+JAXPORT is Florida’s largest container port by volume and one of the nation’s top vehicle-handling ports.

 JAXPORT owns, maintains and markets three cargo terminals, two intermodal rail terminals and one passenger cruise terminal along the St. Johns River: Blount Island Marine Terminal, Dames Point Marine Terminal, Talleyrand Marine Terminal, Talleyrand Intermodal Container Transfer Facility (ICTF), Dames Point ICTF and JAXPORT Cruise Terminal.

-JAXPORT is Northeast Florida’s economic engine, with cargo activity through Jacksonville’s seaport supporting more than 26,000 jobs in Northeast Florida, with nearly $31.1 billion in annual economic output for the region and state.
-This impact is expected to grow as JAXPORT and its partners continue to invest in building the port of the future.
+JAXPORT is Northeast Florida’s economic engine, with cargo activity through Jacksonville’s seaport supporting more than 26,000 jobs in Florida and more than $31 billion in annual economic output for the region and state.

 Goals & Objectives

 - The core strategies in JAXPORT’s Strategic Master Plan include growing JAXPORT’s container, auto and breakbulk business, as well as acquiring additional land to accommodate future growth.

 - Historically, Puerto Rico is JAXPORT’s largest trading partner.
 We will continue to build on this important partnership, while growing our businesses throughout the Caribbean, as well as working to grow our offerings in the trans-Pacific, trans-Atlantic and African trades as well.